dotnet/runtime/CONTRIBUTING.md

 ### Writing a Good Bug Report

 Good bug reports make it easier for maintainers to verify and root cause the underlying problem.
 The better a bug report, the faster the problem will be resolved.
+Ideally, a bug report should contain the following information:

+* A high-level description of the problem.
-Ideally, a bug report should contain a _minimal reproduction_, i.e. the smallest size of code/configuration required to reproduce the wrong behavior.
+* A _minimal reproduction_, i.e. the smallest size of code/configuration required to reproduce the wrong behavior.
+* A description of the _expected behavior_, contrasted with the _actual behavior_ observed.
+* Information on the environment: OS/distro, CPU arch, SDK version, etc.
+* Additional information, e.g. is it a regression from previous versions? are there any known workarounds?

+When ready to submit a bug report, please use the [Bug Report issue template](https://github.com/dotnet/runtime/issues/new?assignees=&labels=&template=01_bug_report.yml).

 #### Why are Minimal Reproductions Important?